OHIF/Viewers/platform/docs/versioned_docs/version-3.0/platform/services/data/HangingProtocolService.md

   protocol definitions. `addCustomViewportSetting` is another way to set these settings which is exposed by API

+- `hps.applyCustomViewportSettings(viewportOptions, viewport,...args)` will run
+  the callback registered with addCustomViewportSetting for all custom settings whose name matches the id of the custom viewport, with the arguments (id, value, viewport, ...args)

 Default initialization of the modes handles running the `HangingProtocolService`